Docker

 Advanced configuration

 At the heart of everything is the docker-compose.yml file.
-If you're experienced with Docker and Docker compose, this is where you can customize your Docker experience.
+If you're experienced with Docker and Docker Compose, this is where you can customize your Docker experience.
 For example, you can customize the port each service runs on.
 And since the file is located in your Sprinkle, aka your app, it's possible to save this file in your repo.

 If you have two instances of UserFrosting on your computer, they will share the same config.
 This means a couple of things: